RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Experiments

 \subsubsection{Baselines}

-To validate the superiority of RadarLLM, eight deep learning-based marine radar target detection methods are implemented as baselines.
-Among them, RNN, Bi-LSTM, GRU, Transformer, PatchTST, and ResNet18 represent lightweight models that utilize sequence features; OFA uses a large language model backbone to process sequence features; and ADN18 utilizes time-frequency maps and enhanced CNNs for detection. \begin{itemize} \item RNN~\cite{wan2022sequence}: RNN is a sequential neural architecture with temporal feedback loops.
-In experiments, the number of RNN layers and the hidden layer nodes are set to 2 and 6, respectively. \item Bi-LSTM~\cite{wan2022sequence}: Bi-LSTM enhances the traditional Long Short-Term Memory (LSTM) by incorporating bidirectional processing.
-In our implementation, the number of LSTM layers and the number of hidden units per layer are set to 2 and 6, respectively. \item GRU~\cite{cho2014learning}: GRU employs simplified gating mechanisms compared to LSTM.
-In experiments, the number of GRU layers and the hidden layer nodes are set to 2 and 8, respectively. \item Transformer~\cite{vaswani2017attention}: Transformer evolutionizes sequence processing through self-attention mechanisms.
-In experiments, the Transformer encoder is configured with a model dimensionality of 32, comprising 2 layers and 8 attention heads.
-The feed-forward network (FFN) within each layer is designed with a hidden size of 128. \item PatchTST~\cite{nietime}: PatchTST segments the sequence features into local patches and leverages a Transformer encoder to model them.
-In experiments, the Transformer encoder is configured with a model dimensionality of 64, comprising 2 layers and 16 attention heads.
-The feed-forward network (FFN) within each layer is designed with a hidden size of 128. \item ResNet18~\cite{xia2023target}: ResNet18 is a convolutional architecture adapted for analyzing time series by modifying input channels, leveraging residual blocks to capture temporal patterns. \item OFA~\cite{zhou2023one}: OFA patches input sequence features, feeds them through a frozen GPT2 model with trainable positional embeddings and LayerNorm, and uses a final linear layer for classification. \item ADN18~\cite{qu2023enhanced}: ADN18 enhances CNN model with asymmetric convolutional kernels and attention mechanism to adaptively capture spatial-temporal features in spectrograms derived from Short-Time Fourier Transform. \end{itemize}
+To validate the superiority of RadarPLM, eight deep learning-based marine radar target detection methods are implemented as baselines.
+Among them, RNN, Bi-LSTM, GRU, Transformer, PatchTST, and ResNet18 represent lightweight models that process sequence features; OFA uses a PLM backbone to process sequence features; and ADN18 utilizes time-frequency maps and enhanced CNNs for detection. \begin{itemize} \item RNN~\cite{wan2022sequence}: Recurrent Neural Network (RNN) model temporal dependencies through recurrent connections across time steps.
+In our experiments, the RNN backbone consists of two recurrent layers, each equipped with six hidden units. \item Bi-LSTM~\cite{wan2022sequence}: Bidirectional LSTM (Bi-LSTM) extends standard LSTM by jointly modeling forward and backward temporal contexts.
+The implemented Bi-LSTM adopts a two-layer architecture, with six hidden units assigned to each layer. \item GRU~\cite{cho2014learning}: Gated Recurrent Unit (GRU) simplify the gating structure of LSTM while retaining temporal modeling capability.
+For evaluation, a two-layer GRU is employed, where each layer contains eight hidden units. \item Transformer~\cite{vaswani2017attention}: Transformer captures long-range dependencies in sequence via self-attention mechanism.
+The Transformer encoder is composed of two layers with a model dimension of 32 and eight attention heads per layer.
+Each layer includes a feed-forward network with a hidden dimension of 128. \item PatchTST~\cite{nietime1}: PatchTST patches sequential inputs into tokens and applies a Transformer encoder for representation learning.
+In our setting, the encoder has two layers, each with a model dimension of 64 and 16 attention heads, and adopts a feed-forward network with a hidden size of 128. \item ResNet18~\cite{xia2023target}: ResNet18 is a convolutional architecture adapted for analyzing time series by modifying input channels, leveraging residual blocks to capture temporal patterns. \item OFA~\cite{zhou2023one}: OFA patches input sequence features, feeds them through a frozen GPT2 model with trainable positional embeddings and LayerNorm, and uses a final linear layer for classification. \item ADN18~\cite{qu2023enhanced}: ADN18 enhances CNN model with asymmetric convolutional kernels and attention mechanism to adaptively capture spatial-temporal features in spectrograms derived from Short-Time Fourier Transform. \end{itemize}